|Value||Eligibility||Open date||Close date|

 a.
 This Scholarship was established in 2020 in honour of Josiah & Myra Roberts to encourage students to pursue the study of both physics and mathematics during their study.

 a.
-Applicants must be Australian Citizen or Australian Permanent Resident.
+Applicants must be Australian Citizen, Australian Permanent Resident, or New Zealand Citizen.

 b.
 The Scholarship is offered subject to the applicant being a recent school leaver and having an unconditional offer of admission in full-time in an undergraduate degree (including combined degrees) at the University of Sydney.